atheius/node-native-test-runner-example/README.md

 Some examples on how to use the Node Native Test Runner.

-See my blog post for details: [Node Native Test Runner](https://jmugliston.dev/blog/using-the-node-js-native-test-runner)
+See my blog post for details: [Using the Node.js Native Test Runner](https://jmugliston.dev/blog/using-the-node-js-native-test-runner)

 ## Run